-The undertakings identified below, subject to the Archaeological Screening Process, may be exempt from the requirements of the EAA as determined by the Archaeological Screening Process set out in Appendix I - Archaeological Screening Process Prior to Exempting Eligible Undertakings.
-If the outcome of the Archaeological Screening Process is that the project is exempt from the requirements of the EAA, the proponent may proceed with the undertaking without further application of the EAA to the undertaking.
-Undertakings subject to the Archaeological Screening Process that are not exempt may follow the Class EA Screening Process or the Full Class EA Process.
-If electing to proceed with the Class EA Screening Process, the proponent must demonstrate that the archaeological resource effects are not considered significant per criterion p) of the Class EA Screening Process.
+The projects identified below, subject to the Archaeological Screening Process, may be exempt from the EAA as determined by the Archaeological Screening Process set out in Appendix I - Archaeological Screening Process for Eligible Projects.
+If the outcome of the Archaeological Screening Process is that the EAA does not apply to the project pursuant to ss.
+15.3 (1) of the EAA and, as such, the project is exempt from the EAA pursuant to s.
+15.3(2) of the Act, the proponent may proceed with the project without further requirements under the EAA.
+Projects subject to the Archaeological Screening Process that are not exempt may follow the Class EA Screening Process, the proponent must demonstrate that the archaeological resource effects are not considered significant per criterion p) of the Class EA Screening Process.

-Projects eligible for exemption upon completion of the Archaeological Screening Process are:
+Projects eligible for the Archaeological Screening Process are:

-- a.
-Temporary transmission lines that are: - i. capable of operating at a nominal voltage equal to 115 kV and greater than 2 km in length; or - ii. capable of operating at a nominal voltage greater than 115 kV and less than 500 kV and greater than 2 km and less than 50 km in length. - b.
-Refurbishments of transmission lines capable of operating at a nominal voltage equal to or less than 500 kV resulting in no increase in voltage.
+a.
+Establishing temporary transmission lines that:

+- i. have a nominal operating voltage of 115 kV and are greater than 2 km; or - ii. have a nominal operating voltage of greater than 115 kV and less than 500 kV and are greater than 2 km and less than 50 km. - b.
+Refurbishing transmission lines that have a nominal operating voltage equal to or less than 500 kV resulting in no increase in voltage.